RenzoTejada/ubigeo-peru/README.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin adds the tables to the database _ubigeo_departamento, _ubigeo_provincia, _ubigeo_distrito with respect to Peru.

-Add the ubigeo from Peru to the Woocommerce checkout - _departamento - _provincia - _distrito
+Add the **Ubigeo Peru** to the Woocommerce checkout - _departamento - _provincia - _distrito

 You will find this same information in the readme.txt of the plugin and on our website https://renzotejada.com

 == Description ==

 This plugin adds the tables to the database _ubigeo_departamento, _ubigeo_provincia, _ubigeo_distrito with respect to Peru.
-Add the ubigeo from Peru to the Woocommerce checkout - _departamento - _provincia - _distrito.
+Add the **Ubigeo Peru** to the Woocommerce checkout - _departamento - _provincia - _distrito.

-We also have a premium plugin where the shipping cost functionality of ubigeo from Peru is added for woocommerce.
+We also have a premium plugin where the shipping cost functionality of **Ubigeo Peru** is added for woocommerce.
 Where:

-* Enable cost per Department.
+&#9989; Enable cost per Department.
-* Enable cost per District.
+&#9989; Enable cost per District.
-* Enable and Disable the shipping cost functionality without disabling the plugin.
+&#9989; Enable and Disable the shipping cost functionality without disabling the plugin.
-* Add name of shipping cost, free shipping and store pickup.
+&#9989; Add name of shipping cost, free shipping and store pickup.
-* Add shipping methods such as Shipping cost, Free shipping (plus minimum amount) and Store Pickup (whatever you require).
+&#9989; Add shipping methods such as Shipping cost, Free shipping (plus minimum amount) and Store Pickup (whatever you require).
-* Massive cost loading, new import functionality via .csv
+&#9989; Massive cost loading, new import functionality via .csv

-More information about the plugin in [Peru Ubigeo Shipping Cost for Woocommerce](https://renzotejada.com/plugin/costo-de-envio-de-ubigeo-de-peru-para-woocommerce/ "Peru Ubigeo Shipping Cost for Woocommerce")
+&#9989; More information about the plugin in [Peru Ubigeo Shipping Cost for Woocommerce](https://renzotejada.com/plugin/costo-de-envio-de-ubigeo-de-peru-para-woocommerce/ "Peru Ubigeo Shipping Cost for Woocommerce")

 == Installation ==